tap349/tap349.github.io/_posts/2017-01-17-html-escaping-and-percent-encoding.md

   [!*'();:@&=+$,/?#[\]]
   ```

-  they are percent-encoded only when they have no special meaning.
+  they are percent-encoded only when they have no special meaning
+  (that is they are always percent-encoded in query param value).

 - unreserved characters